storyprotocol/documentation/docs/Protocol Concepts/ip-asset/ipa-metadata-standard.md

   </Tab>

   <Tab title="Music">
     This is an example song generated on <a href="https://suno.com/" target="_blank">Suno</a> and registered on our testnet.
-View the example <a href="https://aeneid.explorer.story.foundation/ipa/0x3E5b9e540a531da38760CC32E2f52b174EC5Fce8" target="_blank">here</a>.
+View the example <a href="https://aeneid.explorer.story.foundation/ipa/0x3E5b9e540a531da38760CC32E2f52b174EC5Fce8" target="_blank">on our protocol explorer</a>.

     ```json
     {